Mackenzie's Raiders: Guest stars

+Critical response

+John P. Shanley, writing in The New York Times, complimented the show's "realistic settings and good photography" and added, "It was a better-than-average adventure show."

 Episodes

 Production notes

-Prior to Mackenzie's Raiders, Richard Carlson had previously starred in another, more successful Ziv Productions series, "I Led Three Lives" from 1953-1956.
+Prior to Mackenzie's Raiders, Carlson had previously starred in another Ziv Productions series, I Led Three Lives.

 The series was produced by Lou Breslow and Elliott Lewis.
-Series star Richard Carlson also served as a writer and director.
+Carlson also served as a writer and director.
+Jim Thompson was credited with writing four episodes of the show.

+Location shots were filmed along the Santa Ana River in California, an area that resembles that of the Rio Grande.

 The series is currently being shown on the over the air channel ThisTV.

 DVD release

 On October 8, 2013, Timeless Media Group released Mackenzie's Raiders- The TV Series on DVD in Region 1 for the very first time.